-- Skill in writing grammatically correct, clear and concise business correspondence, and ability to proofread business correspondence with a high degree of accuracy.
+- Skill in drafting grammatically correct, clear and concise business correspondence, and ability to proofread business correspondence with a high degree of accuracy.

-- Experience working with faculty and administrators on the design, development, delivery, and assessment of effective training programs.
+- Experience working with faculty and administrators on the design, development, delivery, and assessment of effective training program

 - Familiarity with U-M policies and procedures related to research administration (including, but not limited to, accounting, purchasing, personnel and regulatory compliance).